List of content you will read in this article:

 - Provides high-Availability Load Balancing At A Fraction Of The Price

-In this article, we will be going through the installation of the InterWorx control panel on a CentOS 7 server which is an RPM compatible Linux distribution.
+In this article, we will be going through the installation of the InterWorx control panel on a CentOS 7 server, an RPM-compatible Linux distribution.

 - Minimum of 512 GB of Disk space (1 GB recommended)